dogtagpki/pki/base/server/docs/installation/Installing_KRA_with_Custom_Keys.md

 $ pkispawn -f kra-step1.cfg -s KRA
 ```

-It will install KRA in a Tomcat instance (default is pki-tomcat) with an NSS database at /etc/pki/pki-tomcat/alias.
+It will install KRA subsystem in a Tomcat instance (default is pki-tomcat) and create the following NSS databases:
+* server NSS database: /etc/pki/pki-tomcat/alias
+* admin NSS database: ~/dogtag/pki-tomcat/kra/alias

 Since there are no CSR path parameters specified, it will not generate KRA system and admin keys.

 Generating KRA Keys, CSRs, and Certificates
 -------------------------------------------

-Generate custom KRA system keys in the KRA NSS database above and admin key in the admin NSS database (default is ~/.dogtag/pki-tomcat/kra/alias), then generate the CSRs and store them in files, for example:
+Generate custom KRA system keys in the server NSS database and admin key in the admin NSS database, then generate the CSRs and store them in files, for example:
 * kra_storage.csr
 * kra_transport.csr
 * subsystem.csr